Arsalan22as/Javascript/README.md

 # Javascript
-code repo for javascript series at chaiaurcode yt
+code repo for javascript series from yt